mariusmuntoiu/minikube-ansible-todo-app/README.md

 **STATUS/TODO:**

 Find a better way to implement Helm Charts.
-Implement HTTPS/SSL - certbot Task
+Implement HTTPS/SSL - certbot Task in Ansible playbook - For the purpose of the presentation, at the moment HTTPS for the ulr is configured on the server via certbot.

 **Conclusion:**
 Application works as expected.
-You can access it at: [http://mariusmuntoiu.com](url)
+You can access it at: [https://mariusmuntoiu.com](url) Please feel free to review or contribute to my ansible-playbook exercise.